 Pressed for time?
 This wholesome, satisfying soup is tabletop ready in a total time of just 30 minutes.
 Plus, the meatballs are gluten free and dairy free, substituting cassava flour (almond flour will also work) in lieu of breadcrumbs and leaving cheese out entirely.
-It’s packed with amino acids, veggies, and greens, and is perfect for the whole family.
+With amino acids, veggies, and greens, it’s perfect for the whole family.

-If you love Mexican food but aren’t a fan of the calories, this Healthy Chicken Tortilla Soup is perfect for you.
-By combining fresh tortilla strips, fire-roasted tomatoes, cilantro, and shredded chicken, you get all the flavors you crave in one (healthy) bowl.
+If you love Mexican food but aren’t a fan of the calories, this Zesty Chicken Tortilla Soup is perfect for you.
+By combining fresh tortilla strips, fire-roasted tomatoes, cilantro, and shredded chicken, you get all the flavors you crave in one (wholesome) bowl.

 Carrot Ginger Soup